 - The maximum guarantee for loans exceeding $144,000 is 25%, based on the 2017 VA Limit listing.
 The nominal limit is $424,100 for the current year.
 Learn about areas with higher VA loans higher than $424,1000.

 - There are some counties, however, that exceed the maximums with slightly higher loan limits.
 A complete list of these exempted areas can be found on the VA website.

 Check your county's VA home loan limits to determine the pricing standards in the area where you wish to buy a home.

 What does a Veteran need to do to acquire a VA Home Loan?

-The steps to completing a loan are pretty straight forward and similar to the normal procedure when purchasing a home but have different eligbility requirements.
+The steps to completing a loan are pretty straight forward and similar to the normal procedure when purchasing a home but have different eligibility requirements.

 - Find the house that you want to purchase and iron out details of the sale with the seller or selling agent.
 You may be asked to sign a purchase contract dependent on the approval of your loan.